-I wanted to wait to share this blog until I had written my own curriculum but I feel there is a desperate need for more information around development matters and I have seen some myths and confusion around this so I conducted my own research to find out the facts and share them with everyone working in Early Years.
-I won’t go into the aspects of the 7 areas of learning that have changed as they are easy to see although I can at a later date if asked to, but rather at the moment, I am going to have a look at how the development matters was designed to be used and why which I hope is more useful.
+I have seen some myths and confusion around the new development matters so I conducted my own research to find out the facts and share them with everyone working in Early Years.
+I won’t go into the aspects of the 7 areas of learning that have changed as they are easy to see, but rather at the moment, I am going to have a look at how the development matters was designed to be used and why which I hope is more useful.

 According to Julian Grenier, the reason the new development matters was rewritten was to support communication better, he said there is a real need for practitioners to be with the children more, playing, chatting, reading books, not doing unnecessary paperwork.
 Another key objective was making sure that all children access the curriculum and children who have not had the best start are still able to thrive.
 It is in early years that there is the real opportunity to close the gap.